 The Provo Pioneer Village represents early Provo, a frontier community existing in large part in isolation.
 The pioneers’ very survival depended on their own skills and the support of their neighbors and friends.
 What they ate, they grew; what they wore, they made; and what they needed, they manufactured or they did without.
 Things were used and reused; little was discarded or thrown away.

-The Village began its existence in 1931 when the first cabin was moved to this site by the Sons of Utah Pioneers.
+The Village was founded in 1931 when the first cabin was moved to this site by the Sons of Utah Pioneers.
 It has steadily grown since then.
-Its location in the beautiful Provo North Park and its proximity to the Provo City Recreation Center and Swimming Pool make it an especially attractive visitor destination.
+Its location in the beautiful Provo North Park and its proximity to the Provo City Recreation Center and Swimming Pool make it an especially attractive visitor destination and attraction.